Category: Areas

 Electrical Components

-A Point on Other Asbestos Containing Materials
+A Last Point on Other ACMs

 Seeing no asbestos doesn't mean it's not present.
 If your house predates 2000, it's safest to act as though asbestos might be present when making changes.